-A system can have up to 12 network interfaces (NI) configured.
+A system can have up to 48 network interfaces (NI) configured.
 One of these network interfaces must be loopback.
 For each network interface, the maximum number of links you can configure and the kinds of links possible are determined by the network interface type, as follows:

 - A LAN network interface can have only one link configured under it; however, a single link can reach a large number of nodes.
 ThickLAN cable supports up to 100 nodes per segment; ThinLAN cable can be used for up to 30 nodes per segment; and each Ethertwist 3000/iX can be used for up to 50 nodes.
-Up to two LAN NIs can be active at a time per system. - A Token Ring interface can have only one link configured under it; however, a single link can reach a large number of nodes.
+Up to two LAN NIs can be active at a time per system, 100BT allows a maximum distance of 100m between 2 nodes. - A Token Ring interface can have only one link configured under it; however, a single link can reach a large number of nodes.
 Token Ring 3000/iX Network Link can support up to 250 nodes per ring using shielded twisted pair (STP) cabling at 4 or 16 Mbps and 50 nodes per ring using unshielded twisted pair (UTP) cabling at 4 Mbps.
 Only one Token Ring NI can be active at a time per system.